|

 manufacturers, was a relative late-comer to the Receiver "Power

-they put their best foot forward.
-Almost all the internal
+they certainly put their best foot forward.
+Almost all the major internal

-components in the SR-2004 were made by Hitachi, making this
+components in the SR-2004, including the output transistors, were made by Hitachi, making this

 receiver a real rarity and somewhat of a "purebred".
 And,